On December 9, 2001, Peterson made his first call to 911 at 2:40 am:

 He repeats “she is still breathing!”, something important to him, we’ll see why.

 “Please” is repeated here.
 Peterson shows again a need to ingratiate himself with the operator, something unexpected in an emergency call.

 Peterson wasn’t expecting the question, that’s why he is unable to give an answer.
 To answer with a question is a way not to answer or to buy time to give a reliable answer.

 911: Is she conscious?

 911: How many stairs did she fall down?

 Peterson: What?… hat?

-Peterson answers with a question because he didn’t expect the question and he is not close to his wife, unable to see the stairs.
+Peterson answers with a question to stall for time because he is not close to his wife, he is unable to see the stairs.

 911: How many stairs did..